t2wang/ai-conformance/secure_accelerator_access/README.md

 ### Test 2: Ensure that access to accelerators from within containers is properly isolated.

 #### Step 1.
 Create two Pods, each is allocated an accelerator resource.
-Run nvidia-smi to ensure that each pod can only access to the allocated accelerator.
+Run nvidia-smi to ensure that each pod can only access the allocated accelerator.

 ```yaml
 apiVersion: apps/v1